-Looking on the bright side of cold and extreme weather: solar panels efficiency and cheaper prices
+The bright side of cold weather: solar panels efficiency

 In Spain, the electric bill in January increased by 18.4% due to the fact that renewable energies stopped generating electricity momentarily because of snow storms.
 Although many used this argument to blame renewable energies and pinpoint the disadvantages of variable generation flows, others saw the contrary.
 If there weren’t renewable energies, our electric bills would be a lot higher.
 In fact, Teresa Ribera, Minister for the Ecological Transition of Spain has predicted that by 2022 and 2023, due to the massive entry of renewables into the system, the prices of the Spanish energy market could be below other traditionally cheaper ones, “such as German or French markets”.